Cairo pentagonal tiling: Tilings with collinear edges

-Pentagons with integer vertex coordinates $(\pm 2, 0)$, $(\pm 3,3)$, and $(0,4)$, with four equal sides shorter than the remaining side, form a Cairo tiling whose two hexagonal tilings can be formed by flattening two perpendicular tilings by regular hexagons in perpendicular directions, by a ratio of $\sqrt 3$.
+Pentagons with integer vertex coordinates $(\pm 2, 0)$, $(\pm 3,3)$, and $(0,4)$, with four equal sides shorter than the remaining side in the ratio $\sqrt{10}:4$, form a Cairo tiling whose two hexagonal tilings can be formed by flattening two perpendicular tilings by regular hexagons in perpendicular directions, by a ratio of $\sqrt 3$.
 This form of the Cairo tiling inherits the property of the tilings by regular hexagons (unchanged by the flattening), that every edge is collinear with infinitely many other edges.

 Tilings with equal side lengths

 The regular pentagon cannot form Cairo tilings, as it does not tile the plane without gaps.
 There is a unique equilateral pentagon that can form a type 4 Cairo tiling; it has five equal sides but its angles are unequal, and its tiling is bilaterally symmetric.
 Infinitely many other equilateral pentagons can form type 2 Cairo tilings.

 Applications

 Several streets in Cairo have been paved with the collinear form of the Cairo tiling; this application is the origin of the name of the tiling.
 As of 2019 this pattern can still be seen as a surface decoration for square tiles near the Qasr El Nil Bridge and the El Behoos Metro station; other versions of the tiling are visible elsewhere in the city.
 Some authors including Martin Gardner have written that this pattern is used more widely in Islamic architecture, and although this claim appears to have been based on a misunderstanding, patterns resembling the Cairo tiling are visible on the 17th-century Tomb of I'timād-ud-Daulah in India, and the Cairo tiling itself has been found on a 17th-century Mughal jali.